MicrosoftDocs/well-architected/well-architected/saas/compute.md

 ---
-title: Compute considerations for SaaS workloads on Azure
+title: Compute for SaaS Workloads on Azure
-description: Learn about choosing your hosting model, the operational aspects, and how to optimize the technology options to help you meet your service level agreements and objectives.
+description: Learn about choosing your compute hosting model, the operational aspects, and how to optimize the technology options to help you meet your service level agreements and objectives.
 author: PageWriter-MSFT
 ms.author: prwilk
 ms.date: 12/15/2023